rsafier/Turnbase/Turnbase.Server/GameEngineDesignAndPlan.md

 - **Current Phase**: Phase 3 - TDD for Battleship-Style Game
 - **Next Steps**:
-  1. Begin Phase 3 by planning and writing unit tests for the Battleship-style game.
+  1. Develop integration tests for the Battleship game to validate SignalR and database interactions.
-  2. Implement the Battleship game logic based on the test specifications.
+  2. Begin Phase 4 by planning enhancements like player authentication and room management.
-- **Updates**: Phase 2 is complete with integration tests for `CoinFlipGame` implemented and passing.
-The focus now shifts to Phase 3, starting with unit tests for the more complex Battleship-style game to test advanced engine features.
+- **Updates**: Phase 3 unit tests and logic for `BattleshipGame` are complete.
+The next focus is on integration tests to confirm end-to-end functionality for the Battleship game.

 ## Conclusion